 Microsoft Teams has a praise feature to help managers motivate their employees and reward them for their accomplishments with badges.
 All managers have to do is select the three dots at the bottom of the message box and click on Praise.
 Then, choose the badge and message you want to send to your employee, and you’re set.

-Microsoft Teams will automatically mention the employee in question to notify them of their praise, and the badge will display alongside their name in public channels.
+Microsoft Teams will automatically mention the employee in question to notify them of their praise, and the badge will display alongside their name in public channels in Teams.

 Manage scheduling in the Shifts app